Gertrude Dorsey Brown: Writing career

 By the year 1900, Gertrude Dorsey had moved to Newark, Ohio, where she was living with her sister Dora and brother-in-law Daniel.
 While living there, she continued working as a teacher.
-She also started publishing for the Boston-based Colored American Magazine, a monthly magazine that covered African American culture, promoted Black literature, and highlighted Black women's issues.
-In 1902, she wrote an entry for the magazine's "Famous Women of the Negro Race" series about the first Black women's club in Boston.
+She also started publishing in the Boston-based Colored American Magazine, a monthly magazine that covered African American culture, promoted Black literature, and highlighted Black women's issues.
 Between 1902 and 1907, Brown wrote several stories and poems for the magazine, exploring themes of racial identity, social justice, and the challenges faced by Black Americans.

 Her first published short story for the magazine, entitled “An equation,” appeared in the August 1902 issue.
 The fictional story is about a romance between a 19-year-old young woman who obtains a position as assistant to the principal of her college and a 26-year-old school inspector.
 The couple's relationship almost doesn’t develop, due to missed communications and excessive attention to mathematical certainties and uncertainties.
 The romance examines the obstacles of misunderstanding, hesitation, and logic in relationships.
 While racial issues are evident, they appear as a background factor rather than the central theme in the story.
 “An equation” is an example of an early 20th-century African American short story that goes beyond mere protest or reportage to engage with universal themes, such as love, in a unique styles (in this case, using the language and metaphors of mathematics).

 "Scrambled Eggs," a short story published in 1905, is set after the Civil War.
 In this story, a wealthy white man with racist beliefs discovers that his wife was unknowingly switched at birth.
 Her mother was part black, which means that his wife and children are all mixed race.
 Struggling with this new information, he shares the secret with his daughter Dora's fiancé, who decides that he still wants to marry her.
 However, the truth is revealed at their wedding, causing an uproar and scandal, since interracial marriage was illegal at the time.
 The rest of the story follows the family as they face conflicts and discover who truly cares for them.
 After deep reflection, Dora realizes they have been too focused on the shame that was brought upon the family, when in truth, their character and worth have not been changed.
 Moving forward, Dora decides to embrace her identity and live with pride and determination.

 Brown also wrote poems, including "The Untold," which she composed when one of her sister's friends passed away.